swaps361/Ovarian-Cyst-Detection/README.md

 3. **Run each cell to perform the workflow:** run each cell one by one to generate the outputs

+## Model Performance
+The MobileNet V2 model was trained on the dataset and evaluated for its performance.
+Below are the key results:

+- **Training Accuracy**: 93.16%
+- **Validation Accuracy**: 97.01%

 ## Contact